Volunteer & Serve in God’s Mission for the World

 GEORGETOWN MINISTRY CENTER – For two weeks every winter St. John’s parish hall becomes a shelter for those in need.
 We set out 10-12 cots and teams of families & friends prepare and serve hot dinners for 14 evenings, sitting at table with our guests.

-GEORGETOWN SATURDAY SUPPERS – On the first Saturday of every month, our volunteers prepare and serve a hot meal to 50-60 people who are without homes or sufficient food in the Georgetown area.
-In this ministry we team with an ecumenical, inter-racial group of Georgetown parishes to serve a full supper every Saturday night of the year.
+GEORGETOWN SATURDAY SUPPERS – On the first Saturday of every month, our volunteers prepare and serve a hot meal to 50-60 at-risk people who are without homes or sufficient food in the Georgetown area.
+In this ministry we team with an ecumenical, interracial group of Georgetown parishes to serve a full supper every Saturday night of the year.

 JUBILEE JOBS – Parish members lead job readiness workshops, partner in mock interviews, provide employment counseling, and serve as “move up mentors” during the first year of employment.